-It's the Same, so It Sucks: The R1 games got quite a bit of flak for having the exact same gameplay mechanics throughout.
-This problem becomes a lot more understandable if you see the quadrology as one gigantic game split into four (like the Lord of the Rings film trilogy.)
+It's the Same, Now It Sucks!: The R1 games got quite a bit of flak for having the exact same gameplay mechanics throughout.
+This problem becomes a lot more understandable if you see the quadrology as one gigantic game split into four (like The Lord of the Rings film trilogy.)

 In fact, by analyzing the game data for Infection, it's possible to find almost every single equipment and regular enemy in there (some of them were modified in the later games, however).
 Actually, it isone game split in four, as there's probably enough room in a single game to hold everything: there's a huge dummy file on each game with the only purpose to raise the game's size to the minimum required for a PS2 game.